Costa Rica Roadtrip - Part 2

 Travel time: ca. 2h

 On the way to Uvita, I would definitely recommend stopping at the Manuel Antonio National Park.
 I'd say it was my favourite of all the parks we visited.
 While it's a bit more developed with actual walking paths, you still get to see free-roaming animals like monkeys, crabs, and lizards (though we couldn't spot any sloths).
 The natural scenery is absolutely stunning, and you can even go swimming at the gorgeous beaches within the park.
 We arrived a bit too late, so we only had about 3 hours until closing, which was just enough time to comfortably walk around the area once.
 If you can, I'd recommend coming in the morning to have more time to explore.
 Just be sure to book your tickets online ahead of time, as they don't sell them at the entrance (we got in for free because the website was down, but we were persistent about going in, soooo).
-There's a cafe inside where you can get snacks, as you're not allowed to bring any food or plastic items into the park (they do have lockers you can use for a small fee by the entrance).
+There's a café inside where you can get snacks, as you're not allowed to bring any food or plastic items into the park (they do have lockers you can use for a small fee by the entrance).

 Definitely check out some of the natural water falls that you can swim in on the way as well!
 The picture is taken at Catarata Uvita.

-Another experience that has to go in my top 10 highlights of the trip is the whale watching excursion which you can book one on getyourguide (our friend knew someone to book it with directly, but getyourguide is always my go to option).
+Another experience that has to go in my top 10 highlights of the trip is the whale watching excursion which you can book one on getyourguide (our friend knew someone to book it with directly, but getyourguide is always my go-to-option).
 We timed it perfectly to catch a mother whale and her baby.
-Unfortunately, it wasn't the Instagram-worthy spectacle of whales breaching the water or coming right up to the boat for a one-on-one session.
+Unfortunately, it wasn't the Instagram-worthy spectacle of whales breaching the water or coming to the boat for a one-on-one session.
 But it was still incredibly special to see the sheer size of these magnificent creatures and hear the "psch" sound of them blowing water out.
 For me, this was a particularly meaningful experience, as I've tried multiple times before to see whales in different countries around the world, only to be thwarted by bad weather or lack of sightings.
 We also got to see some dolphins, which was an added bonus.
-The tour departs from the little national park Marino Ballena National Park that leads to the sand bank that looks like a whale's tail from above - it's a beautiful beach to check out as well.
+The tour departs from the little national park Marino Ballena National Park that leads to the sandbank that looks like a whale's tail from above - it's a beautiful beach to check out as well.

 Food-wise, Uvita has a vegetarian Five Guys imitation, which was quite nice: Five Maes.
-We also went to two little cafes/restaurants for some snacks (though you can have full meals there), by the beach at relatively okay prices: Que Tuanis Café and the other one was near our accommodation: Sibu Restaurant & Coffee Store.
+We also went to two little cafés/restaurants for some snacks (though you can have full meals there), by the beach at relatively okay prices: Que Tuanis Café and the other one was near our accommodation: Sibu Restaurant & Coffee Store.
 Our friend also recommended this place: Marino Ballena Club, as they apparently have the best smoothies in town.
 It also has multiple little food stands next to it.

 Accommodation: